 The proposed Project will construct a new multimodal bridge across Lake Texoma.
 The existing Roosevelt Bridge carries US-70 over Lake Texoma and provides a critical east-west connection across southern Oklahoma (Figure 1).
 The bridge is 4,943 feet long and carries two traffic lanes, one in each direction, on a 24-foot-wide deck with no shoulders.
 The bridge was constructed in 1945 and is composed of 87 spans, including a 250-foot-long Warren through-truss, and is eligible for inclusion in the National Register of Historic Places (NRHP).
-The bridge is functionally obsolete and in fair condition with a sufficiency rating of 42.30, with a likelihood of falling into poor condition (structurally deficient) within three years.
+The bridge is functionally obsolete and in fair condition with a sufficiency rating of 42.30.
 The bridge currently carries 8,500 vpd.
 With major development underway, future traffic volumes are anticipated to exceed 27,000 vpd by 20502.